-Our Application will contain a single Workflow App which we'll use to track the revenue and expenses for a fictional business.
+Our application will contain a single Dashboard App which we'll use to track the revenue and expenses for a business.
 Our business will sell a generic product and we'll track how much the product costs to make, how much it's sold for, and how many we're selling.
-In addition, we'll track some basic operating expenses, e.g., employee salary, and then calculate everything together to plan for the future and track our bottom line!
+In addition, we'll track some basic operating expenses and then calculate everything together to plan for the future and track our bottom line.

-The Application will consist of three OLAP cubes, or Models-- an Assumption Model, Expense Model, and Reporting Model.
-Each Model will be constructed using the Dimensions outlined in the image below.
+These Dimensions will be used to define three OLAP cubes, or Models: an Assumption Model, Expense Model, and Reporting Model.

 Table of Contents

 Part 1 - Application Settings - Setup the initial application and configure default settings.

 Part 2 - Dimensions - Define and configure the five dimensions needed.

 Part 3 - Models - Use the newly created Dimensions to define three Models.

 Part 4 - Forms I - Learn the basics of Form design, and construct a simple input form.

 Part 5 - Forms II - Learn more about Form design with two additional forms.

 Part 6 - Dashboards - Build the interface for end-users to interact with the application.